This Ultimate Recipe for FIRE (Financial Independence Retire Early) is an older post, but I thought I would dig it up and update it.

 - Strain out the student loans from college or consumer debt, otherwise this will add to the preparation and cook time for FIRE

-- Alternately, if you have kids and your spouse wants to continue to work you can FIRE as a Stay at Home Mom/ Dad (SAHM or SAHD) as Financial Samurai often mentions.
+- Alternately, if you have kids and your spouse wants to continue to work you can FIRE as a Stay at Home Mom/ Dad (SAHM or SAHD).
 This will decrease the cook time for your personal FIRE but likely not for your spouse- they may not want to enjoy FIRE as much as you do.

 - (OPTIONAL) A side hustle or FIRE job like a monetized blog that allows you to be location independent and work at your own pace and on your own time but still provides supplemental income.
 Or it may even surpass original 9-5 income and adds to the satiety of FIRE, lengthening the estimated FIRE satiety to more than 30 years if needed.